-Permanent deposits in epidermal cells-Cotton stainer bug (uric acid) and pterins in white cabbage butterfly and white stripes of some caterpillars.
+Permanent deposits in epidermal cells-Cotton stainer bug (uric acid) and pterins in white cabbage butterfly.

 Insect diversity provides for wonderful examples of how a particular tissue or organ, that is used for a specific function becomes modified to serve another function.
 Following are examples of how the Malpighian tubules have become modified to serve various functions in different insects.